layanneelassaad/ESGMonitor/README.md

 - Docker (optional, for compose)

-- PostgreSQL (optional locally; compose provides one)
+- PostgreSQL (optional locally, compose provides one)

 ---